Rod West (Rodzroom Studio)

 I’m certain that the world is no worse off for not having heard my songs on tv shows.
 I’m also certain that, in the Grand Scheme of Things, I don’t really give a fuck.

-Since 2012, I have committed myself to self-education in the recording, mixing, and producing disciplines.
-I feel good to describe myself as “ready to graduate” from that school and get to work.
-And I have been working.
+I have been hacking away at computer recording since 1990; however, since 2012, I have committed myself to self-education in the recording, mixing, and producing disciplines.
+I have been regularly working and re-working my own song libraries.
 See “The Archive” below.

 The objective of this website is to capture stuff that is interesting to me so that I can stare at it from time to time.
 I make music, so perhaps posting some odds and ends of my creative process may be of interest.
 I am a half-assed poet, too, erroring on the side of lyricism and rhyming (loose rhyme is especially interesting; though i do find that good rhythm and melody can be interesting with no rhyme at all).